wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Viewing endpoint parameters

-<a name="params"></a>By clicking the endpoint, you can also find the endpoint details, including request statistics, required and optional parameters with the relevant data types:
+<a name="params"></a>By clicking the endpoint, you can also find the endpoint details, including request statistics, parameters of requests and responses with the relevant data types:

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

-Each parameter information includes:
+Each request/response parameter information (the same?
+TBD) includes:

-* Parameter name and the part of request this parameter belongs to
+* Parameter name and the part of request/response this parameter belongs to
 * Information about parameter changes (new, unused)
 * Presence and type of sensitive data (PII) transmitted by this parameter, including: